cimentadaj/ml_socsci/03_trees.md

 The predictive error is reduced to be the same as the one from the bagged decision tree.
 However, time wise this model is superior than `bag_tree` because each decision tree uses less variables in total.

-You might be asking youself: if bagged decision trees have a lot of correlated trees and the random forest decorrelates the trees, why is it performing just as well and not better?
+You might be asking yourself: if bagged decision trees have a lot of correlated trees and the random forest decorrelates the trees, why is it performing just as well and not better?
 It's not entirely clear.
 Random Forests are considered to be a bit of a 'black box' and they might work well in certain cases and bad in others.
 However, having the intuition of how random forests work can help us to approximate a likely explanation.

 If `scie_score` and `read_score` are the most important variables for predicting `math_score` and no other variables have strong correlations with `math_score`, then **excluding** these two variables from a model, might produce trees which just don't predict `math_score` well.
 The value of a random forest over bagged decision trees is that each individual tree must have some sort of **predictive power** despite excluding the strongest predictors.